File System Query. Working with the file system is too verbose. Let's make it more like JQuery.

 It matches files with a ".py" extension.
 And the FileOnly() suppresses returning directories.

-See more documentation on the GitHub page.
+See more documentation on the README on GitHub.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 |Filename, size fsquery-0.3.0-py3-none-any.whl (5.4 kB)||File type Wheel||Python version py3||Upload date||Hashes View|